Malware Analysis & Reverse Engineering

-Understanding what the malware did is not optional — it determines your remediation scope, your notification obligations, and your legal exposure.
-We reverse-engineer the threat so you can respond with precision, not assumption.
+Understanding what the malware did is not optional — it defines your remediation scope, your notification obligations, and your legal exposure.
+We reverse-engineer the threat so you respond with precision, not assumption.

 Why Malware Analysis Matters

-Without these answers, remediation is incomplete, notification decisions are made on assumptions, and you may be exposed to regulatory or legal consequences you could have avoided.
+Without these answers, you are remediating blind, making notification decisions on assumptions, and facing regulatory or legal exposure that could have been avoided.

 Our Analysis Capability